Fiserv Internship

 What did I learn from my first UXD internship?

 1.)
 Being a good communicator is CRUCIAL.
 Working with so many different stakeholders like PMs, researchers, Marketing partners, etc makes communication so important, as you need to be aware of how you storytell to each audience.
-Communication is the foundation of a good UX designer, so being cognizant of how you ask questions, pushback, respond to feedback, and more is critical.
+Communication is the foundation of a good UX designer, so being cognizant of how you ask questions, pushback, and respond to feedback is critical.

 2.)
 Take the initiative yourself.
 As the only intern and designer on this project, there were plenty of times I was confused and needed extra clarification.
 I learned that it's okay to be confused, as long as I take initiative and ask the right questions.
 Confusion is just a sign of an information gap, so being proactive to get the right resources is how you solve this problem.